SmartCloud Connect Initial Search and Applied Record Filters¶

 - Click Save in the upper right corner.

-SmartCloud Connect uses both ServiceOrganizationDomains and ServiceAutoTrackBlackList settings during each synchronization attempt to filter out internal emails and blacklisted domains.
+SmartCloud Connect applies both ServiceOrganizationDomains and ServiceAutoTrackBlackList settings during each synchronization attempt to filter out internal emails and blacklisted domains.
 Some users may have their corporate domains blacklisted, in addition to it being specified in the ServiceOrganizationDomains setting of the Organization they belong to.

 If an email is received from multiple senders, and only some of the email addresses are on the blacklist, the email will still be saved and linked to the records associated with the senders who are not blacklisted.